New Zealand Trekking

 KEPLER TRACK

 Lo and behold, the water taxi arrived the next morning.
 The ride would take hikers across the lower portion of lake Te Anau to the start of the Kepler Track.
-Even though the track was fairly steep, the track was largely a road as I recall.
-(Iām writing this a little over a year later.)
+Even though the track was fairly steep, much of the track going up to Luxmore Hut was a road as I recall.
+(I’m writing this a little over a year later.)

 Mt.
 Luxmore ahead, surrounded by tussock heading toward Iris Burn, the next hut.